 A number of planning guides have been prepared specifically to assist county and local units of government in the preparation of local comprehensive plans.
-These guides have been prepared by various agencies, including the Wisconsin Departments of Administration, Transportation, Natural Resources, and Agriculture, Trade, and Consumer protection; The Historical Society of Wisconsin; the University of Wisconsin-Extension; and the Wisconsin Economic Development Institute.
+These guides have been prepared by various agencies, including the Wisconsin Departments of Administration, Transportation, Natural Resources, and Agriculture, Trade, and Consumer Protection; the Wisconsin Historical Society; the University of Wisconsin-Extension; and the Wisconsin Economic SEWRPC undertakes a variety of educational efforts to promote implementation of VISION 2050.

+A number of public agencies provide technical assistance to support community planning efforts.
+Development Institute.
 To date, guides have been prepared for the housing, land use, transportation, economic development, intergovernmental cooperation, and agricultural, natural, and cultural resources elements of the comprehensive plan.